wri/sentinel-tree-cover/README.md

 *  Identify agroforestry, riparian buffer zones, and crop buffer zones
 *  Generate GeoTIFFs for further spatial analysis or combination with other datasets

+This repository contains the source code for the project.
+The preprint of the publication is available [on arXiv](https://arxiv.org/abs/2005.08702).

 ![img](references/readme/example.png?raw=true)

 # Installation